mco-gh/pylearn/content/en/lessons/6 Functions/_index.md

 <pre><code>import random
 </code></pre>
 <ul>
-<li>In order for Python to see one your modules, the module file (with .py extension) needs to be in the same directory as the program you are running or in a special,  predefined system location.<ul>
+<li>In order for Python to see one your modules, the module file (with .py extension) needs to be in the same folder as the program you are running or in a special,  predefined system location.<ul>
 <li><code>sys.path</code> in Python</li>
 <li><code>PYTHONPATH</code> in shell environment</li>
 </ul>